-The Independent Hospital Pricing Authority (IHPA) played a pivotal role in the introduction of national activity based funding.
-IHPA's functions are outlined in the National Health Reform Act 2011 (Cwlth) (the Act) and the Addendum to the National Health Reform Agreement 2020-2025 (the Addendum).
-These functions include managing cost-shifting and cross-border disputes under section 138 of the Act and clauses A110-A126 of the Addendum.
+The Independent Health and Aged Care Pricing Authority (IHACPA) played a pivotal role in the introduction of national activity based funding.
+IHACPA's functions are outlined in the National Health Reform Act 2011 (Cwlth) (the NHR Act) and the Addendum to the National Health Reform Agreement 2020-2025 (the Addendum).
+These functions include managing cost-shifting and cross-border disputes under section 138 of the NHR Act and clauses A110-A126 of the Addendum.

 Since 1 July 2012, the Commonwealth and state and territory funding contributions flow to the local hospital networks through the National Health Funding Pool.
-For cross-border arrangements, funding contributions by the resident jurisdiction are made to the provider jurisdiction through the National Health Funding Pool either on a regular basis throughout the year or within six months of receiving activity data from the Administrator of the National Health Funding Pool.
+For cross-border agreements or arrangements, funding contributions by the resident jurisdiction are made to the provider jurisdiction through the National Health Funding Pool either on a regular basis throughout the year or within six months of receiving activity data from the Administrator of the National Health Funding Pool (the Administrator).

-IHPA's role is to deliver fair funding for hospitals across the country through the setting of the national efficient price (NEP) for public hospital services, whilst taking into account factors such as safety and quality and the cost of services in regional hospitals.
+IHACPA's role is to deliver fair funding for hospitals across the country through the setting of the national efficient price (NEP) for public hospital services, whilst taking into account factors such as safety and quality and the cost of services in regional hospitals.

-When there is a dispute about the reimbursement of health care services provided in a jurisdiction where the patient is not a resident, an application can be made to IHPA for resolution.
+When there is a dispute about costs relating to health care services incurred by a jurisdiction that are attributable to one or more changes that have been made to the policies, programs or practices of another jurisdiction, or a dispute about the reimbursement of health care services provided in a jurisdiction where the patient is not a resident, an application can be made to IHACPA for resolution.